cvjena/JeFaPaTo/paper/paper.md

 The D-Area displays the current video frame, given that the user supplies the original video.
 While this feature is optional, it helps manually correct the blinking state when required.

-## Extracted Medical Relevant Statistics
+## Extracted Medically Relevant Statistics

 We provided a set of relevant statistics for medical analysis of blinking behavior, which are valuable to healthcare experts.
 The `JeFaPaTo` software is being developed in partnership with medical professionals to guarantee the included statistics are relevant.